Nir757/QR_File_Share/README.md

 ## Quick Start

-### Prerequisites

-- Python 3.7+ installed on your PC (only if running locally)
-- Modern web browser with WebRTC support
-- Camera access on mobile device for QR scanning

 ### Option 1: Use Deployed Version (Easiest - No Installation Required)

 **Skip all installation steps!** Simply open this URL on your PC: